ilyasidorchik/redux-hooks-component-test/README.md

 # Test of a component with Redux Hooks

 I faced the question of how to test component that used Redux Hooks.
 To deal with it I extended recipe from React Testing Library.

+As I understand after one Redux contributor lecture, there are two ways for component with Redux: unit test unconnected one or integration test connected component by rendering with a Provider.
+Another Redux contributor @nickmccurdy said that hooks were recommended and made things like typechecking much easier, so I chose the second way.

-Perhaps I’ll add Sagas and Typescript.
+Perhaps I’ll add Sagas and Typescript to my example.

 <br />